Lancetnik/FastDepends/docs/docs/tutorial/index.md

 assert method("1") == 5
 ```

 Also, `return` type will be cached.
-If you are using this dependcy at `N` functions,
+If you are using this dependency at `N` functions,
 cached return will be casted `N` times.

 To avoid this problem use [mypy](https://www.mypy-lang.org) to check types at your project or